webrecorder/replayweb.page/docs/locations.md

 ### HTTP and HTTPS

-While `https://replayweb.page` can load from any url, a site must allow access by enabling [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for the web archive.
+While `https://replayweb.page` can load from any URL, a site must allow access by enabling [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for the web archive.
 HTTP URLs may not be accessible from `https://replayweb.page` since it requires HTTPS.

 If you need to provide access to web archives stored on your own domain or over HTTP, consider